itsumma/spark-greenplum-connector/README.md

 ## Requirements

 1. Spark v2.*
-2. gpfdist executable from the greenplum distribution must be in the system path on every Spark executor node

 ## Features

-This repo is still an alpha version of the connector.
-You can use the connecter via DataSource API V2 either to read or to write to Greenplum database.
+You can use the connector via DataSource API V2 either to read or to write to Greenplum database.

 ### How to use

 1. Compile the library `mvn clean package`
-2. Copy jar-file to `/path/to/spark-greenplum-connector_2.11-1.1.jar` (replace /path/to to the installation path)
+2. Copy jar-file from `spark-greenplum-connector/target/spark-greenplum-connector_2.11-2.0.jar` to `/path/to/spark-greenplum-connector_2.11-2.0.jar` (replace /path/to according your Spark jars folder path)
-3. In spark installation folder edit conf/spark-defaults.conf and place here:
+3. Optionally, depending on your Spark installation, you may need to edit conf/spark-defaults.conf and place here:
 ```
 spark.driver.extraClassPath     /path/to/spark-greenplum-connector_2.11-1.1.jar
 spark.executor.extraClassPath     /path/to/spark-greenplum-connector_2.11-1.1.jar